MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

     #exectute a TensorFrost TensorProgram that outputs a [-1, -1, 3] float32 tensor
     img = render_image(...)

-    #you could also just provide a numpy array as tf.tensor(), this is usually slower tho, as it requires a GPU upload
+    #you could also just provide a Numpy array as tf.tensor(), this is usually slower tho, as it requires a GPU upload

     #display the image (will be stretched to the window size with nearest neighbor interpolation)
     tf.window.render_frame(img)